Chronic Pain And Well-Being

 These are terms used to describe pain that is experienced for 12 weeks or more.
 This pain may be constant, vary in intensity, or come and go.

-Acute pain is the result of inflammation, illness, injury, or tissue damage.
-Such pain, whilst unpleasant may be helpful.
-For example, if we break a bone we don’t want to be applying pressure to it.
-Once the injury or illness has resolved the pain then goes away.
+Acute pain might be the result of inflammation, illness, injury, or tissue damage.
+Such pain, whilst unpleasant, may be helpful.
+For example, if we break a bone, we don’t want to be applying pressure to it.
+Once the injury or illness has resolved, the pain then goes away.

-Chronic pain persists beyond recovery or is an ongoing issue with no known cause.
+Chronic pain persists beyond recovery or is an ongoing issue with often no known cause.

 Persistent pain can be a complex condition that may be caused by a number of factors.
-Sometimes there is a known reason for what is causing it, like damage to nerves following surgery, joints affected by arthritis, cancer, etc. However, there are many people struggling with persistent pain where medical professionals are unable to pinpoint the physical cause.
-It’s not to say the pain isn’t real in these cases, it certainly is, there are still many aspects of pain science does not fully understand.
+Sometimes there is a known reason for what is causing it, like damage to nerves following surgery, joints affected by arthritis, cancer, etc. However, many people are struggling with persistent pain where medical professionals are unable to pinpoint the physical cause.
+It’s not to say the pain isn’t real, it certainly is.
+However, there are still many aspects of pain science that it does not fully understand.

-Sometimes chronic pain started out as acute pain following an injury, surgery, or illness.
-In these situations, the person’s physical condition heals or clears up but the pain persists.
+Sometimes chronic pain starts from an acute pain following an injury, surgery, or illness.
+In these situations, the person’s physical condition heals or clears up, but the pain persists.
 It is thought that there may be some malfunction with the nerves continuing to send signals to the brain or the brain misinterpreting the signals coming from those nerves.

 Chronic pain may sometimes be the result of sleep deprivation, stress, anxiety, or depression.
 Such issues have been linked with increased sensitivity to pain and possible inflammation.